f-corvaro/PyAnsys-Engineering-Simulation-Course/README.md

   - `>` (greater than)
   - `<=` (less than or equal to)
   - `>=` (greater than or equal to)

   The code that should be executed if a certain condition is met must be indented.

   ### Loops
   Loops in Python allow you to execute a block of code multiple times by iterating over a sequence of values.
-This concept is used when you need to repeat a specific action for a certain number of times or while a condition is true.
+  This concept is used when you need to repeat a specific action for a certain number of times or while a condition is `true`.
   Using loops can significantly reduce the amount of code you need to write, thereby reducing the computational cost of the algorithm.

   - `For` Loops: The for loop is used to iterate over a sequence (such as a list, tuple, dictionary, set, or string) and execute a block of code for each item in the sequence.
 This is useful when you know in advance how many times you need to execute the block of code.
   Example: